grafana/beyla/docs/sources/_index.md

 - listen to the Kubernetes API to decorate metrics and traces with Pods and Services metadata
 - simple setup for Grafana customers already using Grafana Agent

+## Requirements

+- Linux with Kernel 5.8 or higher with [BTF](https://www.kernel.org/doc/html/latest/bpf/btf.html)
+  enabled.
+BTF became enabled by default on most Linux distributions with kernel 5.14 or higher.
+  You can check if your kernel has BTF enabled by verifying if `/sys/kernel/btf/vmlinux` exists on your system.
+  If you need to recompile your kernel to enable BTF, the configuration option `CONFIG_DEBUG_INFO_BTF=y` must be set.
+- eBPF enabled in the host.
+- For instrumenting Go programs, they must have been compiled with at least Go 1.17.
+We currently support Go applications built with a major **Go version no earlier than 3 versions** behind the current stable major release.
+- Administrative access rights to execute Beyla.

 ## Get started

 Follow the [setup]({{< relref "./setup/_index.md" >}}) documentation to get started with Beyla either as a standalone